Bibek-Repository/repo-4/NumPy_basics/readme.md

 Access Array Elements
 Array Elements can be accessed by index number.
 The index in NumPy array stars with 0 and so on. multi dimensional arrays can be indexed using numbers separated by commas as shown in code file.
 Negative index will see the elements from backward.

+NumPy Array Slicing
+Slicing in python means taking elements from one given index to another given index.
+[start:step:end]
+If we don't pass start it will start at 0
+If we don't pass end it will end at the length of array If we don't pass step, it will consider 1 as step.

+The number after the colon in a slice is excluded.
+The negative index starts at the end with index -1 and second last -2 and so on.
+If the number before : in a slice is left empty it will start from 0 and after the colon : if it is left empty then it will end at the last.
+Steps can be used to skip elements.
+Double :: will list all the elements.
+Steps can be added after the double colon, :: to skip elements.
+2-D arrays can be sliced by similar way using comma to separate the arrays as shown in code file.